Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations

 \end{proof}

-The nonlinear approximation Theorem \ref{prop:NonlinearComputerAssistedProof} produces a larger validated part of the manifold in the direction of the slow stable eigenvector, where we would generically expect to find connecting orbits.
-We note that in Theorem \ref{prop:NonlinearComputerAssistedProof} the gap between eigenvalues of $ \Lambda_{1'}$, $\Lambda_1$ and $\Lambda_2$ is not very large:
+The nonlinear approximation in Theorem \ref{prop:NonlinearComputerAssistedProof} is optimized to produce a larger validated part of the manifold in the direction of the slow stable eigenvector, as this is where we would generically expect to find connecting orbits.
+Note that in Theorem \ref{prop:NonlinearComputerAssistedProof} the gap between eigenvalues of $ \Lambda_{1'}$, $\Lambda_1$ and $\Lambda_2$ is not very large:

 We took the slow-stable eigenspace to be one dimensional.
 If a particular application required a stable manifold which was wider along the second slowest stable eigendirection, we could increase $\rho_f$ at a cost of also increasing $P$, $\bar{P}$, etc. These error estimates could be improved somewhat by splitting $X_f$ into two subspaces.
-Moreover, if we wanted to significantly increase the radius of our approximation along the second slowest stable eigendirection, we could use a higher dimensional slow stable manifold.
+Moreover, we could significantly increase the radius of our approximation along the second slowest stable eigendirection by using a higher dimensional slow stable manifold.

-From the classical theory \cite{chicone2006ODE} we expect our derivative bound $ P \geq \|D\alpha\| $ to be at least as large as the ratio between the derivative of the nonlinearity and the spectral gap, roughly
+From the classical theory \cite{chicone2006ODE}, we expect our derivative bound $ P \geq \|D\alpha\| $ to be at least as large as the ratio between the derivative of the nonlinearity and the spectral gap, roughly